 Welding often results in a significant number of imperfections and flaws appearing on stainless steel surfaces.
 Some of the distinguished examples are rust, discoloration, burn marks, and heat tints.

-Traditional methods like mechanical grinding can be quite effective when dealing with these issues.
+Traditional methods like mechanical grinding or wire brushing can be quite effective when dealing with these issues.
 However, the effect of this process is mostly aesthetic in nature.

 Improper use of mechanical grinding machines can also destroy the surface completely and stop the formation of a new passive layer.

-So, how do we properly clean and protect the surface?
+So, how do we properly clean and protect the stainless steel surface?

-Electrochemical process – weld cleaning and passivation in one pass
+Electrochemical process – cleaning and passivation in one pass

 The combination of electricity and specialized electrolytic fluids is sufficient for successful cleaning and passivation of the surface – in one step.